 So, what is the best type of investment for a beginner?
 Stocks!

-Don’t let financial advisors and so-called “gurus” scare you into giving them your money or talk you into over-diversifying in some fund that will make you the same money it costs you.
+Don’t let a financial advisor and so-called “gurus” scare you into giving them your money or talk you into over-diversifying in some fund that will make you the same money it costs you.
 Breaking even isn’t our goal.

 With the right strategy, investing in stocks breaks down to a few simple principles that ANYONE can learn… so you don’t need a financial advisor.
-And this brings us to step #6.
+And this brings us to step #7.

 Step 7: Establish Your Investment Strategy

 Investing is more than picking a few stocks and hoping for the best.
 If you’re doing it right, there’s a real strategy involved, and you don’t need an investment advisor to do it.